Kumungchi/psychocas-app/README.md

    ```bash
    npm run dev
    ```
-4. Sign in using an email address that exists in `members` or `trusted_users`.
-The fallback accepts email-only trusted rows and will normalise optional role or branch data when it is provided.
+4. Sign in using an email address that exists in `memberships` or `invites`.
+The fallback accepts email-only invite rows and will normalise optional role or branch data when it is provided.

 ## Database
 Follow `DATABASE_SETUP.md` to apply the Supabase schema and RLS policies.
 The SQL scripts live in `nextjs-app/sql/` and can be applied in order or via `complete_schema.sql`.